sishii1214/sishii1214.github.io/cv.md

 ## Other Activities

-・(2018.04 - 2020.03) I was funded by Yoshida Scholarship Foundation (吉田育英会) when I was a master course student at RIMS, Kyoto University.
+・(2018.04-2020.03) I was funded by Yoshida Scholarship Foundation (吉田育英会) when I was a master course student at RIMS, Kyoto University.
 I wouldn't have been able to continue my studies without this scholarship.

 ・I am a member of the LPP-RIMS Arithmetic & Homotopic Galois Theory (AHGT) International Research Network [[Link]](https://ahgt.math.cnrs.fr).

 ・I was one of the reporters of MFO-RIMS Tandem workshop 2023.
 You can find the report [here](https://publications.mfo.de/handle/mfo/4128).
 I would like to thank all the speakers in the conference for fascinating presentations.

-・(2023.03-) I am a reviewer of MathSciNet.
+・I am a reviewer of MathSciNet.
 You can find my reviews [here](https://mathscinet.ams.org/mathscinet/author?authorId=1498106).

-・(2024.04 -) I am one of the organizers of Keio Algebra Seminar (慶應代数セミナー) at Keio University.
+・I am one of the organizers of Keio Algebra Seminar (慶應代数セミナー) at Keio University.
 You can find the schedule [here](https://www.math.keio.ac.jp/information/seminar/).

 ・For non-mathematical activities, please see [miscellaneous](/misc).